 Retracting a key

-Since you not only use the key yourself, but in most cases also have given the certificate - the public part of the key - to other people or uploaded it to keyservers, you would have to revoke it.
+Since you not only use the key yourself, but in most cases have also given the certificate—the public part of the key—to other people or uploaded it to keyservers, you would have to revoke it.

 Hard and soft revocation